S. Charles Lee: Elsewhere

-Lee's work on the Los Angeles Tower Theatre was featured in the regional architectural journal Architect & Engineer in 1928.
+Honors and awards

-In 1934, Lee was honored for architectural excellence by the Royal Institute of British Architects at the International Exhibition of Contemporary Architecture in London, for his 1931 "Spanish American Mission style" design for the Fox Florence Theatre in Los Angeles.
+Lee's work on the Los Angeles's Tower Theatre was featured in Architect & Engineer in 1928.
+Likewise, his work on Temple Israel of Hollywood was featured in Architectural Record in 1946.

-One of Lee's non-theater projects, Temple Israel of Hollywood, a Jewish synagogue designed in the California Mission tradition, was featured in Architectural Record in 1946.
+Lee was honored by the Royal Institute of British Architects at the International Exhibition of Contemporary Architecture for his work on Fox Florence Theatre in 1934.

-Lee received the highest recognition of the Society of Registered Architects, the "Synergy Award," in 1975.
+Lee received the highest recognition of the Society of Registered Architects, the Synergy Award, in 1975.

 The UCLA Graduate School of Architecture and Urban Planning established an endowed chair honoring Lee in 1986.